 pool thermometer

-Chemical Use & Consumption
+Pool Chemical Use & Consumption During Summer

-To keep your pool in top shape all summer, chlorine should be kept at 2-4 ppm throughout the year, and the pool needs to be shocked on a weekly basis.
-During especially hot months, when the pool temperature is above 85°, additional sanitizers and shock may be necessary.
+To keep your pool in top shape all summer, chlorine should be kept at 2-4 ppm, and the pool needs to be shocked on a weekly basis.
+During especially hot months, when the pool water temperature is above 85°, additional sanitizers and shock may be necessary.
 Consider adding an additional tablet to your chlorinator or increasing the output on your Salt Chlorine Generator.
-You may need to shock your pool more if algae is present.
-Talk to a professional at your local Pinch A Penny for help.
+You may also need to shock your pool more frequently if algae is present.

-Evaporation
+Pool Water Evaporation

-Scaling and Pool Equipment
+Scaling and Pool Equipment Due to High Temperatures

 Recommended Products